-Medical Director: Kenneth B. Roberts, MD
+Medical Director: Susan Higgins, MD

 Since July 2004, the Department of Therapeutic Radiology of the Yale-New Haven Medical Center has been operating a clinic and treatment facility in Guilford, Connecticut.
 As an integral part of the Yale-New Haven Shoreline Medical Center (YNHSMC), various subspecialty services are located in a convenient setting for those patients who live on or near the Shoreline region.
 This facility along with our Radiation Oncology practice in Guilford is located just off Exit 59 of the Interstate 95 Highway.
 Medical services include not only external beam radiotherapy for our cancer patients, but also more generally include diagnostic imaging, laboratory testing, ambulatory surgery, endoscopy, emergency room, several private physician offices, and other support services such as nutrition counseling and preadmission testing.
 For the cancer patient who lives or works in the Shoreline area, this means that external beam radiotherapy may be administered more conveniently.
 The Department of Radiation Oncology at the YNHSMC is a full service practice, representing more than just an extension of our clinic in New Haven at the Yale-New Haven Medical Center.